John B. Goodman (industrialist): Personal life

-Involvement in polo
+Polo

-In about 1989, Goodman took up the sport of polo.
-Goodman became a member of the United States Polo Association in 1989.
+Around 1989, Goodman took up the sport of polo and became a member of the United States Polo Association (USPA).
 He was also a member of board of directors of the Houston Polo Club and served as its president in 1994 and 1995.

-Goodman was also founder of the International Polo Club Palm Beach in Wellington, Florida.
-The club, which opened in 2004, regularly hosts tournaments during the polo season, including the U.S. Open Polo Championship.
+Goodman was the founder of the International Polo Club Palm Beach in Wellington, Florida.
 He told Palm Beach Life in 2004 that the club was specifically designed to attract South American players as well as wealthy individuals and celebrities from nearby Miami and Palm Beach.

-He was the Patron on the Isla Carroll Polo Team, which he owned and founded.
-The organization was named after his wife.
-The team roster has included elite-ranked players such as Memo Gracida, Nacho Figueras, Owen Rinehart, and Todd Offen.
-(His estate is called Isla Carroll as well.)

 Goodman was also involved in publishing.
-He provided start up funds for Cowboys & Indians magazine, later becoming sole owner of Westchester Media.
-The company also published Polo, the official publication of the United States Polo Association.
-The publication was tangled in a lengthy lawsuit with Ralph Lauren concerning brand confusion.
+He provided start up funds for Cowboys %26 Indians (magazine), later becoming sole owner of Westchester Media and joining with USFR Media Group to publish several other magazines, including Polo, the official publication of International Polo Club Palm Beach.
+That publication was tangled in a lengthy lawsuit with the Ralph Lauren Corporation concerning brand confusion.